mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 [here](https://www.tensorflow.org/programmers_guide/reading_data#reading_from_files).

-The recommended format for TensorFlow is a [TFRecords](https://www.tensorflow.org/api_guides/python/python_io#tfrecords_format_details) file, A TFRecords file represents a sequence of (binary) strings.
+The recommended format for TensorFlow is a [TFRecords](https://www.tensorflow.org/api_guides/python/python_io#tfrecords_format_details) file.
+A TFRecords file represents a sequence of (binary) strings.
 The format is not random access, so it is suitable for streaming large amounts of data but not suitable if fast sharding or other non-sequential access is desired.